 a son and two daughters.

-regular church schools.”
+His family emigrated to Canada when he was five; two years later they settled in Toronto. adopting the O’Keefe spelling.
+Eugene was educated at the private school run by Denis Heffernan and at "regular church schools.”
 In his youth Eugene acquired a reputation as an expert bowler, oarsman, and horseman.
 He was an ensign in the local volunteer rifle company.
 They were Irish Catholics in a distinctly Protestant city and members of the Society of St Vincent de Paul.

 O’Keefe’s brother-in-law, John Murphy, operated a hotel and when he died O’Keefe helped his sister run it.
 In 1856 he became a clerk at the Toronto Savings Bank, established two years before by Bishop Armand-François-Marie de Charbonnel and members of the Society of St Vincent de Paul.
 He worked for the bank until 1861, acquiring a thorough knowledge of business practices, and after its reorganization in 1872, he stayed on the board after the assets of the bank were taken over in 1879 by the Home Savings and Loan Company Limited.
 O’ Keefe became director in 1901 and oversaw another name change, to the Home Bank of Canada, which enjoyed its most prosperous years under his leadership.